 The Mercer Mobility Exchange website and its divisional websites may be translated for your convenience using translation software powered by Google Translate, a free online language translation service that can translate text and web pages into different languages.
 Reasonable efforts have been made to verify the reliability of the translation service, however, no automated translation is perfect nor is it intended to replace human translators.
 Mercer does not guarantee the accuracy of the translated text.
 Some pages may not be accurately translated due to the limitations of the translation software.
 Text in images, PDF files, Word documents or other document types cannot be translated.
 The official text is the English version of the website.
 Any discrepancies or differences created in the translation are not binding and have no legal effect for compliance or enforcement purposes.
 If any questions arise related to the accuracy of the information contained in the translated website, please refer to the English version of the website which is the official version

-Sign up now for our 2018 Expatriate Management Conference.
+Sign up now for our 2019 Expatriate Management Conference and save.